Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 The rare books he collected were their official reason for being there, as was the large painting of a *very* beautiful human woman behind the desk.
 Singer had to stop and stare for a moment.
 She was so used to seeing big, heavy human men who mostly looked like stretched ten’gewek, but the woman in the painting was…

-Well. humans had stories about “elves.”
+Well. humans had stories about "elves."
 Tall and slim and beautiful and strange-looking.
 Singer thought humans like the one in the painting looked like elves were meant to.
 You could *stare* at them, and not quite get tired of it.

-“Lovely, isn’t she?”
+"Lovely, isn’t she?"
 Shooster made a happy sound as he inspected the painting and found it undamaged.
-“The artist is Luiza Cavalotti, a former colleague of mine.
-She took up painting to help recover her motor functions after a brain injury.”
+"The artist is Luiza Cavalotti, a former colleague of mine.
+She took up painting to help recover her motor functions after a brain injury."

 Vemik’s ears flicked up.
-“Really?!”
+"Really?!"

-“Mm.
+"Mm.
 A stroke.
 Poor girl.
-The second one killed her, about a year after she finished this.”
+The second one killed her, about a year after she finished this."

-“...Can see why you want to save it,” Singer hooted, softly.
+"...Can see why you want to save it," Singer hooted, softly.

-“I want to save everything here.
-We’re going to have to work hard to get it all down to the van…”
+"I want to save everything here.
+We’re going to have to work hard to get it all down to the van…"

 Nomuk hooted from the door, having caught up.
-“Is why you bring us!
-Would be here faster if *Tom-* son was not so squirmy…”
+"Is why you bring us!
+Would be here faster if *Tom-* son was not so squirmy…"

-“Oi!
+"Oi!
 How often you get pulled up a fifty story building by a fuck-off huge talking gorilla!
-It’s--*hnngh!”*
+It’s--*hnngh!"*

-“Shouldn’t make fun of the man while you’re still trapped in his tail,” Shooster chuckled.
-“Nomuk, please release my archivist.
-We need his insides to stay where they are.”
+"Shouldn’t make fun of the man while you’re still trapped in his tail," Shooster chuckled.
+"Nomuk, please release my archivist.
+We need his insides to stay where they are."

 Nomuk hooted, obediently unwrapped the straining human, and they got to work.